Voynich manuscript: Ahmet Ardıç

 In February 2018, Ahmet Ardıç, a Turkish Canadian electrical engineer with an interest in Turkic linguistics, claimed that the manuscript is written in a language variety derived from Old Turkic.
-The text was written using "phonemic orthography", meaning the manuscript's author spelled out words as they were heard phonetically.
+He claimed the text was written using phonemic orthography, meaning the manuscript's author spelled out words as they were heard phonetically.
 The findings were presented at a conference related to Turkish World Studies.
 Ardıç began deciphering the manuscript four years earlier with the help of his two sons.
-"Ahmet noticed that the words in the book appeared to be built of repetitive roots with prefixes and suffixes added.
-It reminded him of his native Turkish [...]
-At first he found seven characters that were the same as Old Turkic, and slowly the language revealed itself [...]
+Ardıç "noticed that the words in the book appeared to be built of repetitive roots with prefixes and suffixes added.
+It reminded him of his native Turkish ...
+At first he found seven characters that were the same as Old Turkic, and slowly the language revealed itself ...
 Other illustrations allowed them to match up Old Turkic words with the images pictured", reported The Canadian Press.
 Ardıç's team claimed to have deciphered and translated at least 300 words "and is confident there is now sufficient vocabulary to read at least 30% of the manuscript."
 His submission to the journal Digital Philology: A Journal of Medieval Cultures was rejected in 2019.
-Following criticism from linguist Koen Gheuens on the grounds of it being reminiscent of goropism akin to Sun Language Theory, Ardıç released a 195-page paper attempting to clarify his position and accusing Gheuens of bias and ad hominem attacks.
+Following criticism from linguist Koen Gheuens on the grounds of it being reminiscent of goropism akin to the Sun Language Theory, Ardıç released a 195-page paper attempting to clarify his position and accusing Gheuens of bias and ad hominem attacks.